micmejia/bible-dump/AMPC/Matthew/Matt 16.md

-He replied to them, [^a]_When it is evening you say, It will be fair weather, for the sky is red,_
+He replied to them, _When it is evening you say, It will be fair weather, for the sky is red,_